Lobaro/docs/docs/background/lorawan.md

 :   Set config parameter `<name>` to `<value>`.
 Sets the parameter to the value given in the parameter.
     As a confirmation it sends a response containing `<name>=<value>`, reporting the new value of the parameter.

+`S<name>=<value>`
+:   Set config parameter `<name>` to `<value>`.
+Sets the parameter to the value given in the parameter,
+    saves the changes to the temporary config and reboots.
+It combines using `s` followed by `w`.
+    This commands was added as a convenience feature to update a single config value using a single downlink (Command `S` was added to Lobaro LoRaWAN Stack in version 1.1.0 on 2020-04-02).

 `a<name>=<value>`
 :   Append `<value>` to the config parameter `<name>`.
 This command appends the value given to the